gtxaspec/wz_flash-helper/docs/README_restore.md

 -----
 **Note:**
 - There is no option to restore your boot partition to avoid accidentally corrupting it.
-- For backup operation to start, `switch_profile` option must be disabled, like the above configurations.
-If both `restore_partitions` and `switch_profile` are enabled, both operations will not be done.
+- For the backup operation to start, `switch_profile` option must be disabled, like the above configurations.
+If both the `restore_partitions` and `switch_profile` options are enabled, both operations will not be done.
 - All partition restore images must come with their .sha256sum file with `(partition image).sha256sum` format.
-- During restore operation, the red LED would be blinking every second.
+- During the restore operation, the red LED would be blinking every second.
 - Typically restore operation takes about 2 minutes (for reference, it takes 2 minutes and 15 seconds on Wyze Cam v3)